calebjmatthews/endless-desert/concept.md

     -  Notes on Scintillating Heat (Drying Yard, Furnace, etc)
     -  Notes on Gentle Cultivation (Lentil Field, Quail Pen, etc)

+## Quests:
+  - Introduction of concepts:
+    - Complete "Study" research and study five different resources
+    - Put a building into storage
+    - Upgrade three buildings
+    - Give leader food, drink, shelter, and a place to work
+    - Claim an unmarked piece of equipment for your town
+    - Increase a trader's trust by one tier
+  - Daily quests:
+    - Produce some # of a specific resource
+    - Cook a dish with X traits
+    - Complete some # of trades
+    - Mark some # of equipment
+    - Mark one equipment of X rarity

 ## Tabs:
   - Map, showing locations of each building and the river running through the middle
   - Buildings, with an expandable list of buildings with the resources consumed/produced by each